mondele/btt-writer-docs/docs/dNavigate.rst

 Tap the three dots icon at the bottom left (or right) of the screen to open the options menu.
 The Project screen and the *Your Translation Projects* screen (home screen) have two different menus.

-* On the *Your Translation Projects* screen the options menu includes the following options:
+* On the *Your Translation Projects* screen (Home screen) the options menu includes the following options:

-  * **Update**: Update source or target language files or the translationStudio app
+  * **Update**: Update source or target language files

   * **Import**: Import a project or source text

   * **Feedback**: Report a bug

-  * **Share this app**: Share with another tablet

   * **Log Out**: Log out of the app so you can log in as a different user

-  * **Settings**: Adjust translationStudio settings; view license agreement, statement of faith, or translation guidelines  (See `Modifying Program Settings <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/tSettings.rst>`_)
+  * **Settings**: Adjust translationStudio settings; view license agreement, statement of faith, or translation guidelines  (See `Modifying Program Settings <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dSettings.rst>`_)

 * On the Project screen the options menu includes: